jimasp/behave-vsc/README.md

 ## Terminology used in this readme

-- "workspace": the root context of the development environment in the IDE.
+- `Workspace`: the root context of the development environment in the IDE.
 There is only one workspace per vscode instance.
-- "workspace folder" : a "root" (top-level) folder within the workspace.
+- `Workspace folder` : a "root" (top-level) folder within the workspace.
 There can be more than one workspace folder, and each workspace folder can contain its own `.vscode` folder with it's own unique settings.
-- "multi-root workspace": a workspace that contains multiple workspace folders.
+- `Multi-root workspace`: a workspace that contains multiple workspace folders.
-- "project": within this readme, this is shorthand for "a workspace folder that contains feature files".
+- `Project`: within this readme, this is shorthand for "a workspace folder that contains feature files".

 ## Workspace/vscode requirements